jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-edge-cases.md

 #### Conditional Backward Relations

 > Perhaps you should automatically accept backward relations based on a condition, for instance that the relation counterpart is within the same module.
 This may be a neat editing feature.
 That way you can program a module and let backward relations build up, but outside sources can not influence this process.
 This limits control to interface extensions to the module itself.
-In a broader sense you are defining a condition for automatically accepting a backward relation: namely that the relation counterpart must be inside the same module.
+In a broader sense you are defining a condition for automatically accepting a backward relation: namely that the relation counterpart might be inside the same module.

 #### Preliminary Backward Relation